hurueilin/VRDL_HW2/README.md

 python -m pip install -e detectron2
 ```

-3. Place `myTrain.py`, `mtTest.py`, and other files in this repository into the detectron2 folder (the root where you just installed detectron2).
+3. Place `myTrain.py`, `mtTest.py`, and other files in this repository into the root folder (where you just installed detectron2).

 ## Train & Test